-'Hyper-apparent' media
+"Hyper-apparent" Media

 While the examples just given point at hesitations regarding the adoption of new mass media, it is often the case that new audiovisual media are being incorporated eagerly into religious mediation practices, generating new sensational forms.
 Maria José de Abreu (2009) shows that for the Catholic Charismatic Renewal (CCR), television is regarded as a modern technology that is suitable to render present the Holy Spirit.
-Analysing charismatics' richly somatic experiences of contact with the Spirit, she discerns a telling homology between the Holy Spirit and an 'electricity generator' that 'infuses energies', and the association of the bodies of believers with 'antennas of retransmission'.
-Here, television is not considered as a Fremdkörper, but as exceptionally suitable to screen the message of the CCR to a mass public.
-The medium thus becomes hyper-apparent, in that it is celebrated as a technological realisation of already existing religious modes of looking and visualisation.
-The medium is sacralised as a fulfilment of a religious project that transcends mediation and produces immediacy.
+Analyzing charismatics' richly somatic experiences of contact with the Spirit, she discerns a telling homology between the Holy Spirit and an "electricity generator" that "infuses energies," and the association of the bodies of believers with "antennas of retransmission."
+Here, television is not considered as a Fremdkörper (alien element), but as exceptionally suitable to screen the message of the CCR to a mass public.
+The medium thus becomes hyper-apparent, in that it is celebrated as a technological realization of already existing religious modes of looking and visualization.
+The medium is sacralized as a fulfillment of a religious project that transcends mediation and produces immediacy.
 A similar idea of direct transmission underpins Rafael Sánchez's (2009) analysis of Pentecostal squatters in Caracas who have their bodies seized by the Holy Spirit as Its prime medium and, in turn, seize whatever houses or goods the Spirit tells them to take.
-Sánchez analyses Pentecostal church services in the Monarchical Church in Caracas as a 'televisual context' in which participants raise their arms, not unlike a 'forest of antennas', eager to transmit 'live' the power of the Holy Spirit.
-These examples suggest remarkable elective affinities between religious modes of representation and new audio-visual technologies (see also Pinney 2004; Stolow 2010).
+Sánchez analyzes Pentecostal church services in the Monarchical Church in Caracas as a "televisual context" in which participants raise their arms, not unlike a "forest of antennas," eager to transmit "live" the power of the Holy Spirit.
+These examples suggest remarkable elective affinities between religious modes of representation and new audiovisual technologies (see also Pinney 2004; Stolow 2010).

 At stake is, in other words, a confluence of new media technologies and the spirit that they claim to make accessible.
-In this sense, spiritual power materialises in the medium, and is predicated to touch people in an immediate manner.
+In this sense, spiritual power materializes in the medium, and is predicated to touch people in an immediate manner.
 Instead of vanishing into mediation, media here become hyper-apparent.
-As Bolter and Grusin (1999) have shown, often the introduction of new media, as for instance mobile phones, stresses the capacity of the new medium to enable immediate communication (see also Van de Port in this volume).
-Both the 'disappearing' and 'hyper-apparent' medium suggest complete consonance between medium and what it conveys, thereby blurring 'form' and 'substance'.
-In this sense, a 'hyper-apparent' medium gains another kind of appearance than is the case when we refer to media in terms of particular technologies.
+As Bolter and Grusin (1999) have shown, often the introduction of new media, as for instance mobile phones, stresses the capacity of the new medium to enable immediate communication

+(see also van de Port 2011: 82-84).
+Both the "disappearing" medium and the "hyperapparent" medium suggest complete consonance between medium and what it conveys, thereby blurring "form" and "substance."
+In this sense, a "hyper-apparent" medium gains another kind of appearance than is the case when we refer to media in terms of particular technologies.

-Elective affinities between ICT and the Holy Spirit: immediate connections
+Elective Affinities between ICT and the Holy Spirit: Immediate Connections

 So far I have looked at the ways in which new media are negotiated and possibly embedded into practices of religious mediation.
 However, the negotiation of media by religious groups does not occur in a void.
-In many settings, including Ghana, media liberalisation and commercialisation signalled a significant shift with regard to the capacity of the state to monopolise and control access to mass media such as film, radio, television and the press.
-This shift occurred within a broader process of democratisation and neo-liberalisation, through which the state retreated from directly controlling the public domain and the market.
-As the 'availability' of media depends on policies, access to and use of media is political.
+In many settings, including Ghana, media liberalization and commercialization signaled a significant shift with regard to the capacity of the state to monopolize and control access to mass media such as film, radio, television, and the press.
+This shift occurred within a broader process of democratization and neoliberalization, through which the state retreated from directly controlling the public domain and the market.
+As the "availability" of media depends on policies, access to and use of media are political.